Mi Casa

 You are donating your time, as well as the time of any paralegals or staff who assist with the inventor.
 The inventor is responsible for all filing fees.

-Attorneys in Colorado and/or Utah participating in pro bono representation may request Continuing Legal Education Credits (CLE) credits for billable- equivalent hours.
+Attorneys in Colorado and/or Utah participating in pro bono representation may request Continuing Legal Education Credits (CLE) credits for billable-equivalent hours.

-To qualify for the program, applicants must be individual residents of Colorado, Montana, New Mexico, Utah, or Wyoming with an annual income at or below three times the federal poverty guidelines, as defined by the U.S. Department of Health and Human Services.
+To qualify for the program, applicants must be individual residents of Colorado, Idaho, Montana, New Mexico, Utah, or Wyoming with an annual income at or below three times the federal poverty guidelines, as defined by the U.S. Department of Health and Human Services.

 Currently, the Patent Program has a waitlist of over 20 inventors, with a typical wait time of four to six months for matching with a patent practitioner.
 To address this demand, the program is actively seeking attorneys and patent agents to volunteer.
-To qualify as a volunteer, you must be in good standing with the USPTO and hold malpractice insurance.

 es_MXES